February is American Heart Month

 Your heart is one of your most important organs.
 It is constantly moving blood around the body to all the other vital organs to keep you alive.
 Because of this, it is very important to take care of your heart and body.

 The percentage of Americans with heart disease is increasing every year.
-According to the Centers for Disease Control and Prevention (2016), 630,000 Americans die from heart disease each year- that’s 1 out of 4 deaths each year in the United States is due to heart disease.
-The earlier you become an active participant in your care, the less likely you are to become one of the statistics.
+According to the Centers for Disease Control and Prevention (2016), 630,000 Americans die from heart disease each year- that’s 1 out of 4 deaths.

 When someone says the word “heart disease” most people automatically think of a heart attack.
 What most people don’t know is that there are so many more conditions that fall under that category.
-It’s just as important to avoid these heart disease conditions as it is a heart attack.
-In the long run they can be just as deadly or can cause a heart attack.
-Here are just a few of those conditions:
+Other kinds of heart disease may involve the valves in the hear, or hte heart may not pump well and cause heart failure.
+Some people are born with heart disease.

 - Coronary artery disease (narrowing of the arteries)- the most common type of heart disease.

 - Heart failure